Vampire: The Masquerade – Bloodlines 2: Setting

 Set in the World of Darkness, Vampire: The Masquerade – Bloodlines 2 depicts a world in which vampires, werewolves, demons, and other creatures shape human history.
 The vampires are bound by a code—the Masquerade—to maintain their secrecy and avoid unnecessary killing, which helps preserve their last shreds of humanity.
 They are divided into various clans, each with distinctive traits and abilities: The Toreador are passionate and the closest to humanity; the Ventrue are noble, powerful leaders; the Brujah are rebellious fighters; the Malkavians are cursed with insanity but blessed with insight; the Gangrel are loners who are in sync with their animalistic nature; the secretive and untrustworthy Tremere wield blood magic; the Nosferatu are condemned to a life in the shadows due to their monstrous appearance; the Banu Haqim strictly adhere to a personal moral code, punishing those who defy it; and the Lasombra are known for being cruel and power-hungry.
 The clans are loosely governed by the Camarilla, a cabal that enforces the vampire code.
 The Camarilla is opposed by two main factions: the Sabbat, vampires who embrace their bestial nature, and the Anarchs, an idealistic group that opposes the Camarilla's oligarchic political structure, believing all vampires should share power.
 Thinbloods are a rapidly growing, weaker strain of vampires who are typically shunned by full vampires.

 Bloodlines 2 takes place in early 21st-century Seattle at Christmastime, during a historic snowstorm.
 Since the events of Bloodlines, the Vatican has launched a second inquisition—a mass purge of supernatural creatures.
 The city's long-ruling Camarilla has been weakened by an attempted coup and the assassination of its prince, while the Anarchs seize the opportunity to expand their influence.

 Characters

 Amrita Acharia (pictured in 2014) voices the Tremere vampire Safia Ulusoy.

-The player controls a 400-year-old Elder vampire known only as "Phyre" or "Nomad" (voiced by Hara Yannas [female] and Tommy Sim'aan [male])—though neither is their true name—who is infamous among kindred for their presence at pivotal historical events.
+The player controls a 400-year-old Elder vampire known only as "Phyre" or "Nomad" (voiced by Hara Yannas as a female and Tommy Sim'aan as a male)—though neither is their true name—who is infamous among kindred for their presence at pivotal historical events.
 A century ago, Phyre vanished in Tunis, only to awaken from a long torpor in modern-day Seattle.
 Phyre soon discovers that their powers are restrained by a mysterious magical brand, and they are haunted by the disembodied voice of Fabien Laguna (Ronan Summers), a Malkavian and private investigator.
 Fabien's detective persona is a coping mechanism for his clan's curse, allowing him to navigate the world and maintain a fragile sense of stability.